michaelwagstaff/wikireader-embed/README.md

 # wikireader
 This is a clean wikipedia reader, designed for use on my website [periodicstats.com](https://periodicstats.com).

-This is currently under development so use at your own risk, it may contain bugs.
+It is designed to be used for embedding wikipedia pages in web applications, and offers custmomisability in how it is implemented.

-This wikireader is designed to load wikipedia pages, presenting the data in a more user friendly manner.
+It is also designed to allow caching in a database, to speed up page loads, and contains some basic CSS (still in progress) to get you started.

 It is designed to be generic, so should work in most use cases.